brainhackorg/brainhack_cloud/content/en/admins/users.md

 ## Create Policy for group and compartment

 Go back to `Identity` and click on `Policies`.
 Click `Create Policy`.
 Name the policy like the group and compartment just created.
-Description is the github issue link.
+Description is the Github issue link.
 You can either use the policy builder or switch to manual.
 The resulting policy needs to be
 `Allow group REPLACEWITHGROUPNAME to manage all-resources in compartment REPALCEWITHCOMPARTMENTNAME`.